rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 - `k` and `up`
 - `l` and `right`

 At first, it may appear that these commands were chosen at random.
 After all, who ever heard of using "l" for right?
 But actually, there is a very good reason for these choices: Moving the cursor is the most common thing you do in an editor, and these keys are on the [home row](https://simple.wikipedia.org/wiki/Home_row) of your right hand.
+In other words, these commands are placed where you can type them the fastest (especially when you type with 10 fingers).

+## Deleting Characters

+To delete a character, move the cursor over it and type "i" to start insert, then type "backspace" to delete a character on the left side, or type "delete" to delete a character on the right side.
+For example, move cursor to the beginning of the 1st line, type "i" to start insert, then type "delete" for 7 times.